Angela Lee: Personal life

 Lee holds American and Canadian citizenship.

-Lee is married to fellow mixed martial artist Bruno Pucci.
-On October 1, 2020, Lee announced on her social media that they are expecting a baby, due in April 2021.
+She is married to fellow mixed martial artist Bruno Pucci.
+On October 1, 2020, Lee announced on her social media that she was pregnant.
+She gave birth to a daughter in April 2021.
 Both Lee and her husband are head coaches at United BJJ Hawaii, a gym that they founded in 2021.
 The opening of their gym was delayed by several days as the result of vandalism just prior to the date.